Kenya, Ethiopia face-off in World Cup qualifier

 Ethiopia eliminated South Africa 3-0 on aggregate in the second round in February, while Kenya got a bye after the Democratic Republic of Congo withdrew from the qualifiers.

-Ethiopia arrived in Kenya on Friday and conducted their final training session on Saturday at Ulinzi Sports Complex.
+Ethiopia arrived in Kenya on Friday and conducted their final training session yesterday at Ulinzi Sports Complex.